-1. Principles and Values
+2. Principles and values

 - RSE plays a vital part in meeting the College's safeguarding obligations.
-Ofsted is clear that schools must have a preventative programme that enables pupils to learn about safety and risks in relationships. - As a secondary academy school we must provide RSE to all pupils as per section 34 of the Children and Social work act 2017.
-In teaching RSE, we are required by our funding agreements to have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996. - For young people to be prepared for the physical and emotional changes they undergo at puberty. - RSE fits within the College's ethos and supports family commitment, love respect and affection, knowledge and openness. - The College's RSE acknowledges that family is a broad concept and not just one model.
-It includes a variety of types of family structure, and acceptance of different approaches is recognised - Encourages pupils and teachers to share and respect each other's views. - Pupils should be aware of different approaches to sexual orientation and family structures without prejudice. - Generate an atmosphere where questions and discussion on sexual matters can take place without any stigma or embarrassment.
+Ofsted is clear that schools must have a preventative programme that enables pupils to learn about safety and risks in relationships. - Young people should be prepared for the physical and emotional changes they undergo at puberty. - RSE fits with the College's CARE values and supports family commitment, love, respect, knowledge and openness. - The curriculum acknowledges that family is a broad concept and there is not just one model.
+It includes a variety of types of family structure, and acceptance of different approaches is recognised.

-- The College recognises that parents are the key people in teaching their children about sex, relationships and growing up.
-We aim to work in partnership with parents and pupils, consulting them about the content of programmes where apt. - Recognise that the wider community has much to offer and we aim to work in partnership with health professionals, social workers, peer educators and other mentors or advisers.
+- Pupils are safe and supported to share and respect each other's views. - Pupils should be aware of different sexualities and family structures without prejudice. - A climate is provided where questions and discussion on sexual matters can take place without any stigma or embarrassment. - The College recognises that parents are the key people in teaching their children about sex, relationships and growing up.
+We aim to work in partnership with parents and pupils, consulting them about the content of programmes where appropriate.
+Parents have the right to see RSE teaching materials and the College will share these on request. - The College recognises that the wider community has much to offer and we aim to work in partnership with health professionals, social workers, charities and other advisers which are

-2. Aims
+3. Aims